The 17 Best Women’s Travel Shirts for Any Kind of Trip

 prAna designed this tee to be a closet staple, or rather, an essential item in your packing cube.
 As for fit, this product comes recommended for busty women who may have trouble finding styles that fit otherwise.

-The affordable Elevation T-Shirt from one of my favorite outdoors brands, The North Face, is a plain and simple shirt for travel days or as a hiking layer.
-It comes in quite a few pastel colors, along with some bolder ones, and you’ll see it’s available in an all-encompassing array of inclusive sizing from XS to 3XL.
+The affordable The North Face Dune Sky Shirt - Women’s from one of my favorite outdoors brands, The North Face, is a plain and simple shirt for travel days or as a hiking layer.
+It comes in quite two bold colors, and you’ll see it’s available in an all-encompassing array of inclusive sizing from XS to XXL.

-Through its recycled polyester build, it’s lightweight and wicks moisture.
+Through its recycled polyester build (with FlashDry™ materials), it’s lightweight and has anti-odor technology.
 This is a superb combo for when you’re out getting some activities in, and then you hit a brewery or lunch spot with travel friends right after.

 How I chose these shirts for travel